lite-xl/lite-xl.github.io/docs/setup/getting-started.md

 ---
-description: Learn how to install Lite XL from releases.
+description: Learn how to install Lite XL.
 ---

 To get started, grab a release of Lite XL.
-All the files are available on [GitHub], and some [package managers][install-package-managers] provide packages for Lite XL.
+All the files are available on [GitHub], and some [package managers] provide packages for Lite XL.

 <div class="grid cards" markdown>